 Level of security offered by the DNS: Google protects you from DDoS attacks, phishing attacks, cache poisoning attacks, etc. You can know more about the security features of Google Public DNS from here.

-OpenDNS is one of the most popular DNS servers that is not only fast but provides some of the best security to all your connected devices and parental controls to enforce rules on your network.
+OpenDNS is one of the most popular DNS servers that are not only fast but provides some of the best security to all your connected devices and parental controls to enforce rules on your network.

 Moreover, OpenDNS has built-in protection from identity theft and customizable filtering.
 By default, OpenDNS is configured to block adult content.
 If need be, you can entirely remove or configure how strict the filter should be and what type of websites to block (ex. adult, gambling, pornography, etc.) directly from the OpenDNS dashboard.